 \subsection{The PRA applied to packet routing}

-So far, all of the improvements we have made to the packet routing problem used nothing more than the conventional LLL.
-We now show how to modify this construction to use the PRA in the appropriate places.

-Let us examine more closely the process used to refine a schedule in which each interval of length $C$ has congestion at most $i$.
-We break the schedule $S$ into frames of length $F = m i$, and refine each separately.
-Within each frame, we add a random delay of range $b = i - i'$ to each packet separately.
-Each $F$-frame gives us what is essentially an assignment-packing problem: we give set a delay to each packet, and a bad events correspond to an edge receiving an excessive congestion in some time interval.
+The schedule modification in Lemma~\ref{lmrlem1} essentially comes down to an assignment-packing problem: within each frame, we assign a delay to each packet, and a bad event corresponds to an edge receiving an excessive congestion in some time interval.
+We thus modify Lemma~\ref{lmrlem1} to use the PRA instead of the LLL.